-Table 1-10 Icons in the Matching Profile Editor
+Table 1-12 Icons in the Matching Profile Editor

-Icon Description [❸ ▼ The Uniqueness Test icon lets you test the matching key with the selected data set definition to make sure it is suitable for use in match testing.
-For more information about uniqueness testing, see Section 3.10.1, "Evaluating a Data Set for Unique Values," on page 67.
+lcon Description ÷ The Add icon adds new data set definitions for matching profile.
+2 The Edit icon lets you edit the selected data set definition. ā The View Uniqueness Results icon displays the uniqueness result of the selected data set definition.
+For more information about uniqueness results, see Section 1.5.10, "Uniqueness Results View," on page 30.
+You can also click Run Uniqueness Test button to view the uniqueness result of a selected data set definition. • The Uniqueness Test icon lets you test the matching key with the selected data set definition to make sure it is suitable for use in match testing.
+For more information about uniqueness testing, see Section 3.10.1, "Evaluating a Data Set for Unique Values," on page 72.
 0 The Analyze icon starts the matching value analysis between two data sets.
-For more information about using the Matching Profile editor, see Section 3.10, "Comparing Data," on page 67.
+For more information about using the Matching Profile editor, see Section 3.10, "Comparing Data," on page 72.